 Ignoring the way Cardosa tended to refer to the members of the Arizona Home Guard as volunteers instead of vigilantes, or worse, like everyone who worked for the network tended to do, Emerson looked up from her plate and glanced about the Spartan, but clean mess hall.
 “Well, either you finally found someone who rolls out of bed earlier than you do, or all the stories we’ve been fed about the dedication and professionalism of people Devin’s recruited for his little army are all hype.”

 Suspecting there was more behind a calm that struck him as being unnatural given the fuss the Canyon Incident had created, Cardosa planted his elbows on the table, clasped his coffee cup in his two hands, and took a leisurely sip.
-For the moment he was content to savor its bitterness as well as an opportunity to relax before the darling of the network’s news bureau made her grand entrance and ruined an otherwise pleasant morning.
+For the moment he was content to savor its bitterness and relax before the darling of the network’s news bureau made her grand entrance and ruined an otherwise pleasant morning.

 ~

-The convoy of armored vehicles was not hard to spot from where Ed Meehan, who had done a hitch in the Navy before returning home to Arizona and joining the Highway Patrol, sat perched on the hood of his patrol car which was nestled among the mountain mahogany.
+The convoy of armored vehicles was not hard to spot from where Ed Meehan sat perched on the hood of his patrol car, which was nestled among the mountain mahogany.
+Ed had done a hitch in the Navy before returning home to Arizona and joining the Highway Patrol.
 Long before he saw them he heard the deep, throaty growl of the armored vehicles’ diesel engines as they roared south.
-Pulling out a burner cell phone, Meehan dialed up a number he had committed to memory.
+Pulling out a burner cell phone, Meehan dialed a number he had committed to memory.

 “Jerry, Ed here.
 They’re just passing me now.
 I count six, just like Frank’s kid said.”